PreICO/graphenebot/README.md

 ## Fork
 Master repository is [github.com/lorien/daysandbox_bot](https://github.com/lorien/daysandbox_bot).
 Fork is initiated to make the bot remove any links FOREVER.
-Except links to steemit.com and golos.io blogs and any graphene projects from whitelist.
+Except links to steemit.com and golos.io blogs in returned message and any graphene projects from whitelist in stealth mode.
 Modificate whitelist file for adding your lovly graphene project.
-Thx
+Any questions in https://t.me/graphenix

+Powered for Graphene Foundation